Tearsheet

 AI Analysis | Feedback

-Thomas P. Meissner, Jr. Chairman of the Board & Chief Executive Officer
+Thomas P. Meissner Jr. Chairman of the Board and Chief Executive Officer

-Daniel J. Hurstak Senior Vice President, Chief Financial Officer & Treasurer
+Daniel J. Hurstak Senior Vice President, Chief Financial Officer and Treasurer

-Daniel J. Hurstak assumed the role of Senior Vice President, Chief Financial Officer & Treasurer effective May 1, 2023.
-He joined Unitil in 2020, initially serving as the Company's Chief Accounting Officer and Controller.
-Prior to Unitil, Mr. Hurstak was Vice President, Corporate Accounting at Fidelity Investments from June 2016 to February 2020.
-He also worked as a senior manager at PricewaterhouseCoopers LLP from 2009 to 2016, where he began his career in 2001.
+Mr. Hurstak assumed the role of Senior Vice President, Chief Financial Officer and Treasurer effective May 1, 2023.
+He previously served as the Company's Controller since March 2020 and Chief Accounting Officer since July 2020.
+Before joining Unitil, Mr. Hurstak was Vice President, Corporate Accounting, at Fidelity Investments from June 2016 to February 2020.
+His career also includes serving as a senior manager at PricewaterhouseCoopers LLP (PwC) from September 2009 until May 2016, where he initially began his career in September 2001.
 He is a Certified Public Accountant in Massachusetts.

-Robert B. Hevert President & Chief Administrative Officer
+Robert B. Hevert President and Chief Administrative Officer

-Robert B. Hevert was appointed to the newly created position of President & Chief Administrative Officer effective May 1, 2023.
-He joined Unitil in 2020 as Senior Vice President, Chief Financial Officer and Treasurer, a position he held until May 2023.
-With over 30 years of experience in the energy industry, Mr. Hevert previously served as Partner and Practice Area Leader at ScottMadden, Inc. from 2016.
-He founded and was Managing Partner of Sussex Economic Advisors, LLC from 2012 until its acquisition by ScottMadden in June 2016.
-Additionally, he was President of Concentric Energy Advisors, Inc. from 2002 to 2012.
-His background also includes senior positions at Navigant Consulting, Inc. and Vice President and Assistant Treasurer at Bay State Gas Company.
-He is a CFA® Charterholder.
+Mr. Hevert was appointed President and Chief Administrative Officer effective May 1, 2023.
+Prior to this, he served as Unitil's Senior Vice President, Chief Financial Officer and Treasurer from July 2020.
+Before joining Unitil, Mr. Hevert was a Partner and Practice Area Leader of Rates, Regulation and Planning at ScottMadden, Inc. (since June 2016).
+He founded and was the Managing Partner of Sussex Economic Advisors, LLC from 2012 until its acquisition by ScottMadden in June 2016.
+Additionally, he was President of Concentric Energy Advisors, Inc. from 2002 to 2012 and held senior positions at Navigant Consulting, Inc. (1997-2002) and Vice President and Assistant Treasurer at Bay State Gas Company.

 Todd R. Diggins Chief Accounting Officer and Controller

-Todd R. Diggins assumed the role of Chief Accounting Officer and Controller effective May 1, 2023.
-He previously served as the Director of Finance since July 2018 and Treasurer of Unitil's subsidiary companies since April 2020.
-Mr. Diggins joined Unitil in May 1998 and has held various accounting roles within the company, including corporate accounting manager and senior accountant.
+Mr. Diggins became Chief Accounting Officer and Controller effective May 1, 2023.
+He previously held the position of Director of Finance since July 2018 and also served as Treasurer of the Company's subsidiary companies since April 2020.
+Mr. Diggins joined Unitil in May 1998 and has held various positions within the Company's accounting group, including corporate accounting manager and senior accountant.

 AI Analysis | Feedback